SMARTPHONE DISPLAYS

 Now displays are a big part of the smartphone experience.
 As each year passes by, the average sizes of smartphone displays are getting bigger and bigger.

 Once upon a time, the average size of a smartphone was around 4 inches.
 Phones with bigger screens were known as phablets (6 inches) and tablets (7 inches).
-Now the size of the average phone is around 6 inches which has killed of the term phablet.
+Now the size of the average phone is around 6 inches which has killed the term phablet.
 Tablets are still around anyway and are not going anywhere soon.

 Our phone screens today are mostly touch screens on top of the displays.
-Once upon a time, they were separate but now they are fused together and would require a heat gun to separate.
+Once upon a time, they were separate but now they are fused and would require a heat gun to separate.
 Now, while Apple popularized the concept, there have been touch screens around on phones and personal digital assistants (PDAs) since the IBM Simon in 1993.

 Touchscreen technology

 These older touch screens used a technology called RESISTIVE TOUCH.
 This meant that you had to apply a certain amount of pressure to the screen before it recognized your action.
+Modern touch screens today use CAPACITATIVE TOUCH for their displays.
+A capacitive touchscreen panel consists of an insulator, such as glass, coated with a transparent conductor.

 Since our bodies conduct electricity, touching the surface of the screen results in a distortion of the screen’s electrostatic field.
 That way, the screen registers touch.
-Unlike resistive touch, capacitative touch do not require pressure at all.
+Unlike resistive touch, capacitative touch does not require pressure at all.

 With the introduction of touch screens to the display, smartphone displays now serve the dual purpose of acting as both an input and output device.

-Using a phone with a bad display however ruins the whole smartphone experience.
+Using a phone with a bad display, however, ruins the whole smartphone experience.
 Pictures would look dull.
 Videos would look blurry and they could lag as well.
-Playing high octane online games would be a pain as you would be unable to spot enemies at certain draw distances.
+Playing high-octane online games would be a pain as you would be unable to spot enemies at certain draw distances.

 Display specs you should keep an eye on